 After your cervix is dilated, you may feel the urge to push.
 Your midwife will guide you on when to breathe out and push.

 You may be asked to work with your body at the start of a contraction.
 You may have had previous practice of these breathing exercises.

 - When you breathe out, push down into your bottom as if you were trying to do a poo.

 - Take a breath when you need to and push again.

 - Rest between contractions - have a drink and prepare for the next urge.

-- Be guided your midwife - they may suggest when to stop pushing.
+Your midwife will guide you and may suggest when to stop pushing.

 During a water birth

 If you choose to have a water birth, there will be no coached pushing.
-You will go with your own urges.
+You will go with your own urge to push.

 Your midwife will constantly be looking for signs of the second stage of labour.
-They will use an underwater torch and mirror to observe your perineum and for signs of the baby’s head being born.
+They will use an underwater torch and mirror to look at your perineum and for signs of your baby’s head.

 You will be guided when to take some deep breaths instead of ‘bearing down’.
-Although it is sometimes difficult to stay calm at this stage of birth, it is essential to listen to your midwife.
+It may be difficult to stay calm at this stage of birth but it is essential to listen to your midwife.